openshift-cs/rosaworkshop/rosa-workshop/ostoy/13-ack.md

 To get the credentials, pods receive a valid OIDC JSON web token (JWT) and pass it to the AWS STS `AssumeRoleWithWebIdentity` API operation in order to receive IAM temporary role credentials.

-The mechanic behind IRSA/STS in ROSA relies on the EKS pod identity mutating webhook which modifies pods that require AWS IAM access.
+The mechanism behind IRSA/STS in ROSA relies on the EKS pod identity mutating webhook which modifies pods that require AWS IAM access.
 Since we are using ROSA w/STS this webhook is already installed.

 !!! note
     Using IRSA allows us to adhere to the following best practices: